TOYS“R”US, INC. REPORTS FINANCIAL RESULTS FOR THIRD QUARTER 2013

 A reconciliation of Net loss to EBITDA and Adjusted EBITDA is as follows:

-(a) Represents the fees paid to Bain Capital Partners LLC, Kohlberg Kravis Roberts & Co.
-L.P., and Vornado Realty Trust (collectively, the "Sponsors") in accordance with the advisory agreement.
+(b) Represents the fees expensed to Bain Capital Partners LLC, Kohlberg Kravis Roberts & Co.
+L.P., and Vornado Realty Trust (collectively, the “Sponsors”) in accordance with the advisory agreement.

-(d) Represents the incremental compensation (income) expense related to the fair market value remeasurement of existing liability awards and the repurchase of awards by the Company upon termination.
+(d) Represents the incremental compensation expense related to one-time executive awards, the fair market value remeasurement of existing liability awards and the repurchase of awards by the Company upon termination.

-(f) Represents miscellaneous other charges consisting primarily of gains from property sales, store closure costs and restructuring which were not individually significant for separate disclosure.
+(e) Represents miscellaneous other charges which were not individually significant for separate disclosure.